Chapter 4709-3 Barber Schools

 (i) No barber school shall be approved by the board unless there are two licensed teachers employed full time.
 There must be a teacher in charge of each daily class.
 The student-teacher ratio shall not exceed twenty students per one teacher.

-Each barber school shall conduct a course of study and training which shall consist of not less than eighteen hundred clock hours, and no student shall be permitted to spend more than eight hours in the school in any one day.
+Each barber school shall conduct a course of study and training which shall consist of not less than eighteen hundred clock hours, and no student shall be permitted to spend more than ten hours in the school in any one day.
 The minimum requirements for each student shall consist of the following:

 (1) At least one hundred hours of theoretical study, to be completed within the first twenty-five weeks of training, with the following to be taught: